Schwab Intelligent Income: A Simple, Modern Way to Pay Yourself from Your Portfolio

 Schwab Intelligent Income uses a tax-smart withdrawal strategy that prioritizes the order of withdrawals across different account types in order to help smooth out and reduce your tax burden and potentially increase what you keep after taxes throughout retirement.
 Schwab Intelligent Income will execute the trades and automatically distribute the funds from each of your accounts into a single account at the frequency you select during enrollment.

 If you have multiple accounts and account types enrolled, Schwab Intelligent Income takes withdrawals from across the accounts in the following order (for more information regarding our withdrawal strategy, see the paper "Schwab Intelligent Income: A tax-smart withdrawal strategy"):

-- First: Prioritize, if known, Required Minimum Distributions (RMDs) across tax-deferred retirement accounts for clients who reached age 70½ in 2019 or age 72 for clients who reach age 70½ in 2020 or later as a result of the SECURE Act signed into law at the end of 2019.
+- First: Prioritize, if known, Required Minimum Distributions (RMDs) across tax-deferred retirement accounts for clients who reach age 73 in 2023 or later as a result of the SECURE Act 2.0 signed into law at the beginning of 2023.

 - Failure to take RMDs could result in a 50% tax penalty, so it's important to make sure RMDs are accounted for properly.

 - Second: Draw proportionally from taxable and tax-deferred accounts.

 - We also draw from tax-deferred accounts in an effort to help reduce future RMDs that could trigger a jump in future tax rates.